 – Not forgiving

-– Not good for a lot of layering
+– Isn’t suited to a lot of layering

 – Takes longer to dry